 Well baby exams or school athletic physicals can be used in place of the health assessment if dated, signed and stamped by the health care provider and parent within one year.

-Children/Youth participating only in the Middle School/Teen program and SKIES Unlimited programs are exempt from this requirement.
-Tricare or other health insurance organizations will only authorize and pay for one Child/Youth health/sports physical assessment per calendar year.
+Children/Youth participating only in the Middle School/Teen program and SKIES organizations will only authorize and pay for one Child/Youth health/sports physical assessment per calendar year.